computationalmodelling/virtualmicromagnetics/docs/glossary.rst

        dependencies, because a dependency should not be downloaded and reinstalled if it is already in the state it should be in.

+   Image
+       A :term:`container` image acts as a template from which containers can be created.
+Images are to containers and :term:`box file`\s are to :term:`virtual machine`\s.

    Manager
    Vagrant
        Manager software provides an interface for managing :term:`virtual